azerpas/write/_posts/rust-encryption-1.md

 };
 ```

-Let's use the function we just created to encrypt to retrieve a SecretKey object.
+Let's use the function we just created to encrypt to retrieve a *Secret Key* object.
 ```rust
 let key = get_key_from_password(password, nonce)?;
 let key = XSecretKey::from_slice(key.unprotected_as_bytes()).with_context(|| "Key is invalid")?;
 ```

 Alright!
-Now that we have our SecretKey object, we can prepare the output buffer for the encrypted data.
+Now that we have our *Secret Key* object, we can prepare the output buffer for the encrypted data.

 ```rust
 let nonce = Nonce::from_slice(nonce).with_context(|| "Nonce is too short")?;